cavillo/polymetis-node/README.md

 ## Dir Structure
 ## Base Dir
-A directory should be specified to the **configuration.baseDir** to locate the reources (events, tasks and API REST endpoints) to be deployed by the service.
+A directory should be specified to the **configuration.baseDir** to locate the resources (events, tasks and API REST endpoints) to be deployed by the service.
 ```
 base_dir
 │